7 million people in the Philippines are living in ultrapoverty.

 ICM currently operates from ten key locations throughout Visayas (central) and Mindanao (south) with a total population of about 18,013,470, 32% of which are living in extreme poverty and 10% living in ultrapoverty.

 Living on less than US$0.50 per day means a daily battle for survival.
-The ultrapoor live in adequate, crowded shelters.
+The ultrapoor live in inadequate, crowded shelters.
 They suffer from chronic hunger and malnutrition.
 They lack access to clean water and proper sanitation making them highly prone to many types of diseases.
 They are particularly vulnerable to recurring natural disasters.
 And they lack access to networks of support that could help them.
 Living in ultrapoverty means living without hope for better future.

 ICM's initiatives are specifically designed to meet the needs of ultrapoor households.